USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/INSTRUCTIONS.md

 The process for a minor release is as follows:

-* The person who created the material sends it to the OPSEC reviewer.
+* The person who created the material either sends it to the level 1 OPSEC reviewer directly, or gives the location where the material can be found to the level 1 OPSEC reviewer.
 * The OPSEC reviewer reviews the material and sends a digitally signed email back to the creator stating whether or not it may be released.
 * If the material may be released, then the creator pushes the material out to